jasonokoro/ML-Fashion-Classifier/README.md

 # ML-Fashion-Classifier

+CS290 (Applied Machine Learning) assignment

-Assignment involved building and evaluating two models on the Fashion MNIST dataset: an MLP and a CNN.
+Assignment involved building and evaluating two models on the Fashion MNIST dataset: a Multilayer Perceptron(MLP) and a Convolutional Neural Network(CNN).

 The MLP consists of 3 fully connected layers and ReLU activations.
 It achieved a test accuracy of 82.6%, with a total parameter count of approximately 100 thousand.